feihong/math-journal/README.md

 ## TODO

-- Edit asymptote code directly from figure-debug page
+- Add Save button to figure-debug page
 - Click on problem description to black out all other elements on the page
 - Generate an TOC for all problems on a page